Starmer sends letter of praise to civil servants after ‘managed decline’ remarks

 The Prime Minister has written to civil servants praising their work after a backlash to remarks that too many of them are “comfortable in the tepid bath of managed decline”.

+But the head of the FDA, the union that represents senior civil servants, said that Sir Keir Starmer needs to go further and “should not underestimate the damage his remarks last week made”.

-Sir Keir Starmer made the comments during a major speech last week as he set out his “plan for change”, saying also that he did not think there was a “swamp to be drained here”.
+Sir Keir made the comments about the “tepid bath of managed decline” during a major speech last week as he set out his “plan for change”, saying also that he did not think there was a “swamp to be drained here”.

 In a letter circulated to everyone in the Civil Service, Sir Keir said his “appreciation of your service to this country has only grown” since he became Prime Minister but that they face “far too many obstacles” and “needless bureaucratic impediments”.